EinsteinFrizz/wordle/README.md

 Features:
 - Use a custom wordlist (upload your own .csv)
 - Deletes messages guessing the word, and uses spoiler tags to avoid spoiling the answer for others
+- Word updates every six hours
+- Can be easily adapted for words of other lengths